He Said, She Said (game show): About Last Night

-On March 12, 2021, the streaming service HBO Max announced that it had ordered a reboot of the show which will be produced by Ayesha and Stephen Curry and like He Said, She Said & Tattletales before it will feature celebrity couples playing for charity.
+On March 12, 2021, the streaming service HBO Max announced that it had ordered a reboot of the show which will be produced by Ayesha and Stephen Curry and like He Said, She Said and Tattletales before it will feature celebrity couples playing for charity.
 Fremantle stated that this version would also feature physical challenges and viewer-submitted questions.
 On August 23, 2021; it was announced that the show would be retitled as About Last Night, with an initial premiere set for Fall 2021.
 However, on January 19, 2022 it was announced that it will premiere on February 10.

 Episode status

 The show's status is unknown.
-Relatively few episodes of the series have been aired by GSN, mostly featuring more well known guests (including Sally Field).
+Relatively few episodes of the series have been aired by GSN, mostly featuring more well-known guests (including Sally Field).
 This includes the pilot which has survived only as a black-and-white 16mm film that was originally videotaped in color.

 On Valentine's Day 2016, Buzzr aired six episodes of the series as part of a marathon.
-The network also aired two episodes as part of the "Buzzr Secret Vault" on September 30, 2018.
+The network also aired two episodes as part of the "Buzzr's 3rd Annual Lost and Found" on September 30, 2018.